By Mike Paleo

 Onshoring from Asia Impacting U.S. Border Markets and Mexico

 Supply chain disruptions have caused manufacturers to rethink their production strategy.
 Major manufacturers have set up production closer to home so that goods are created near the buyer.
 This helps manufacturers avoid bottlenecks at the ports and any other supply chain issues that may be caused by COVID outbreaks in other countries.
 Mexico has been a major winner in the effort to make supply chains more resilient.
 In 2020, Mexico saw a 514 percent increase in bids from U.S. companies looking to bring production closer to home, and that trend is continuing.
 Developers are finding wide open development opportunities in rural border towns from Calexico, California to El Paso, Texas.

 While the industrial real estate market has its challenges, it is possible to enter or change your position in the market.
 We can’t stress enough how critical it is to utilize a tenant representation expert that specializes in the industrial sector to ensure companies reach the best outcome for their requirements and teams.
 The experienced team at Hughes Marino is not only staying on top of market trends, but is also thinking outside-of-the-box to help our clients meet their current needs.
 With confidential, no conflict driven guidance and specialized tactics, we are proud to be able to help our clients navigate their complex buyer and tenant needs effortlessly.

-Mike Paleo is a senior vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Mike Paleo is a senior vice president of Hughes Marino, a global corporate real estate advisory firm that exclusively represents tenants and buyers.
 Contact Mike at 1-844-662-6635 or email@example.com to learn more.